Laser/LASIK Vision Correction

 - good general health (it is also preferable that you are not pregnant)

 Ultimately your eyes will need to be examined thoroughly to determine your suitability and to enable an accurate assessment of the correct procedure for your eyes.

 If you are not suitable for LASIK, there are many other excellent options available which our doctors will discuss with you at your assessment, e.g.

 From 45-50 onwards our eyes naturally age and we find the need for reading glasses increases—this is called presbyopia.
 If this is the situation we will consider alternative options to ensure the best possible vision is maintained for both reading and distance.

 Your eyesight is too important to risk.

-So, talk to experts who are experienced in what they do.
+So, talk to our experienced team of opthalmologists.
 We are proud of our expertise, excellence and high ethical standards.
 Our primary objective is to assure the optimal outcome for your future vision.